 Risk Factors of Food Addiction

 Risk factors and triggers of food addiction vary from person to person.
-Contributing factors include genetic predispositions, internalized beliefs and values, self-talk, NS social and environmental factors.
-The more compromised, the more likely one is to develop food addiction.
+Contributing factors include genetic predispositions, internalized beliefs and values, self-talk, and social and environmental factors.
+The more risk factors someone has, the more likely someone is to develop food addiction.
 Mental health and substance use disorders also increase the likelihood of developing food addiction.6

 As more research is conducted, a better understanding of the risk factors and triggers of food addiction will emerge.